-- 4.10.1 There are many features and aspects of the natural environment within the town itself as well as within the wider landscape of the parish (and many of these connect to features beyond the parish, see Green Infrastructure below).
-These have been well documented in the evidence for the Herefordshire Local Plan (see Appendix 1 - the Summary Evidence Report'), which lists details of the following, not all of which apply to Ross:
+- 4.8.1 There are many features and aspects of the natural environment within the town itself as well as within the wider landscape of the parish (and many of these connect to features beyond the parish, see Green Infrastructure below).
+These have been well documented in the evidence for the Herefordshire Local Plan (see Appendix 1 - the Summary Evidence Report), which lists details of the following, not all of which apply to Ross:

 - Designated areas

 - Nature reserves

 - Common land

 - Habitats

 - Priority species

 - Veteran trees

 - Hedgerows

 - Rivers and ponds

-- 4.10.2 These are all highly valued by the local community but the level of detail already available is such that no Neighbourhood Plan policy is required to ensure their protection and enhancement.
-Applicants should nevertheless demonstrate how they have taken such features into account in any applications.
+- 4.8.2 It is noted that these natural features, and areas of open and green space, that are highly valued by the local community are already protected by national and local planning policy.

-4.11 Historic Environments
+4.9 Historic Environments